yupang777/Weathering-and-CRAM/README.md

-Code and data for *Carbonate weathering drives the global accumulation of riverine recalcitrant dissolved organic carbon*.
+Code and data for *Carbonate weathering promotes persistent dissolved organic carbon in rivers*.

 Run all commands from the repository root.